Divide-By-0/blog/content/posts/travel.md

       - **Ichiran Ramen**: I haven't been here, but it seems interesting -- there's only one dish available, and you eat in solo booths.
     - Experiences
       - **Wonderville NYC**: I don't usually like bars or clubs too much, but this queer club had a fantastic live-coded algorave performance on the night I went.
 The dance floor is lined with locally-created bespoke arcade machines, and the bar had a hacking CTF going on at the same time -- I couldn't get enough.
-      - **Speak No More**: I haven't been here, but I really want to go.
+      - **Sleep No More**: I haven't been here, but I really want to go.
 It's a play where you move around a space and see different parts of the play as characters act in real time in different nooks and crannies of a mansion.
+[NYT article here](https://www.nytimes.com/2022/02/09/theater/sleep-no-more-reopens.html).
       - **Union Square Cyphers**: On Friday nights 8pm-midnight, a group assembles to do spontaneous rap battles on the Southeast corner.
 Really fun energy, and definitely a goal to one day be good enough to join in :)
       - **Nitehawk Cinema**: This was a small indie theatre, where the fun part was that they served dinner to your seat and showed really quirky films.
 All theatres should have seat service like this, it was a lot of fun.
       - **Subway shows**: On the longer segments (i.e. across the bridges), performers often do a little speech or rap or dance bit, and it's usually strange enough to be entertaining.
 Hard to plan, but you'll inevitably run into a few if you take the long subway segments often.
+      - **Immersive Gamebox**: Haven't been, [but this place](https://immersivegamebox.com/locations/ny-lower-east-side-manhattan/) claims full immersive tech-enabled rooms.
       - **Hyprov**: I haven't been, but hypnosis with improv sounds pretty interesting.
+    - North California
+      - **Neogenesis House**: In SF, haven't been.
+Seems cool, was one of the many houses that inspired our own [lxm.house](https://lxm.house).
+    - South California
+      - **Mars College**: Haven't been.
+One of my close friends' favorite alternative communes.
+      - **B Sweeet**: Haven't been.
+In LA, a bread pudding shop with 40 flavors.
-  - Other
+  - ## Other
     - **McKamey Manor in Summertown, Tennessee**: I haven't been, and wouldn't recommend it.
 It's a real-life torture haunted house, where you say a 40 page waiver document out loud and then the guy running it tortures you.
 It's definitely toeing the line of sadistic and illegal (though reportedly there is a safe word that works most of the time), but it is novel nevertheless and thus makes the cut here.
     - **Akron Ohio Haunted Schoolhouse**: I haven't been, but this looks interesting ‒ much more benign than a real-life torture chamber, but the online reviews rave about the quality of scares and actors.
 - Maldives